-SelectAccount – This one was actually brought to my attention by Vin in the comments and has since been added.
-Thanks Vin!
-There’s an $18 annual fee for the privilege of investing, along with a requirement to keep $1,000 in an HSA savings account that would earn between 0.10% and 0.20% interest.
-The initial investment options aren’t great, but once you have a $10,000 balance you can access Schwab’s brokerage platform, opening up a much wider range of investments.
-All in all it looks like a very good option.
+- SelectAccount – There’s an $18 annual fee for the privilege of investing, along with a requirement to keep $1,000 in an HSA savings account that would earn between 0.10% and 0.20% interest and cost an additional $12 per year in monthly fees.
+The initial investment options include a pre-selected group of Vanguard funds, and once you have a $10,000 balance you can access Schwab’s brokerage platform, opening up a much wider range of investments.

 Excited to get started!